facelessuser/label-bot/README.md

 ## Commands

+Commands can be initiated in either the issue/pull request body, or comments in an issue/pull request.
+It is recommended to have bot commands on their own line separated from other content with a new line, but they will be scraped no matter where they are found.
+They are scraped from the rendered markdown.
+Commands that apply to open issues will not execute if the issue is closed.

+### Retrigger

 You can force the bot to retrigger checks by commenting in issues.
 If a task failed for some reason you can rerun by mentioning the bot's name, and then asking it to retrigger: